Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Preliminaries

+In this subsection, we review the fundamentals of quaternion matrix derivatives.
+This framework is essential for developing gradient-descent-like iterations.
+It provides a comprehensive set of rules that enable the computation of derivatives for functions directly within the quaternion domain, serving as an analogue to the Wirtinger calculus.
+For any quaternions $q$, consider the transformation $ q^{\mu}:=\mu q\mu^{-1} $ where $\mu$ is any non-zero quaternion, which represents a $3$-dimensional rotation of the vector part of $q$.
+The set $\{1, i^{\mu}, j^{\mu}, k^{\mu}\}$ forms a generalized orthogonal basis for $\mathbb{H}$.
+Similarly, for any quaternion vector $\bq\in \mathbb{H}^{n}$, we define its transformation as $\bq^{\mu}=\left(q_{1}^{\mu}, q_{2}^{\mu}, \cdots, q_{n}^{\mu}\right)$.
 The generalized $\mathbb{HR}$ calculus can be derived either from left or right GHR derivatives.
 In this work, we will only use the left one.
-Note that in mathematical literature, the left derivative used here is often referred as the right derivative. \begin{definition}The left generalized $\mathbb{HR}$ derivative of a function $f$ with respect to the transformed quaternion $q^{\mu}$ is defined as
+Note that in mathematical literature (see e.g., \cite{dss}), the derivative used here is often referred as the right derivative. \begin{definition} \cite{xup} The generalized $\mathbb{HR}$ derivative of a function $f$ with respect to the transformed quaternion $q^{\mu}$ is defined as { } where $\partial f/\partial q_{a}$, $\partial f/\partial q_{b}$, $\partial f/\partial q_{c}$, and $\partial f/\partial q_{d}$ are the partial derivatives of $f$ with respect to $q_{a}$, $q_{b}$, $q_{c}$, and $q_{d}$ respectively. \end{definition}